wellcometrust/grants_tagger_light/README.md

 For training the model, we recommend installing the version of this package with GPU support.
 For infenrece, CPU-support should suffice.

-For development, you will need to also install the development dependencies:
-`poetry install --with dev`

 ## 2. Activate the environment
 `poetry shell`